-(Click that link it’s great), giving “useful” information or name a bunch of characters that fit in the two stereotypes.
+This ask has been sitting around for quite some time, as I was not sure whether to respond with heavy sarcasm(Click that link it’s great), giving “useful” information or name a bunch of characters that fit in the two stereotypes.
 I decided to do a bit of the last two.

 It already speaks about Ryuuguu Rena, and the anime School Days which features Kotonoha Katsura, Hetalia features the yandere character Belarus, and I wouldn’t dare to forget Gasai Yuno from Future Diary.
 Queen.

 As 7th in Future Diary would say “Live for love, die for love!”, this applies to the yandere stereotype.
 Also stopping anyone in their way in whatever manner, may it be manipulation, bulling, actually murdering, ect.